Miracle1207/EconGym/document/Monetary Policy Issues/Q1-How-effective-are-negative-interest-rates.md

 ### 1.2 Research Questions

-Using an economic-simulation platform, this study examines the macroeconomic effects of a negative interest rate policy, focusing on:
+This study uses an economic simulation platform to investigate the economic impacts of negative interest rate policies, specifically examining:

-* **GDP Growth:** Can NIRP effectively boost aggregate output?
-* **Wealth and Income Distribution:** Under sustained negative rates, does the distribution of wealth and income change significantly (e.g., does inequality widen or shrink)?
+* **Wealth Distribution: ​**How do prolonged negative rates influence the distribution of household wealth and income inequality?
+* **GDP**​**​ Effects:** Does implementing negative interest rates stimulate aggregate output and economic growth?
+* **Household Consumption:** How do negative interest rates affect household saving and consumption behavior across different income groups?

 ### 1.3 Research Significance